raymondh2/CompaqPortableIII/README.md

 # CompaqPortableIII

-Current PCB layouts are untested.
-Previous revision of the memexp did work as expected.
+Current PCB Memory Expansion board layout is untested.
+The backplane for the expansion cards is tested and working.

 Recreation of U10 Part Number 107393-001 working as expected so far.
 Recreation of U20 Part Number 107392-001 is untested.